KUYT — Kuybyshev Time

 What is the UTC offset for KUYT?

-Does KUYT observe daylight saving time?
+When does KUYT change for daylight saving time?

-Are there other time zone abbreviations with the same offset as KUYT?
+Are there other time-zone abbreviations with the same offset as KUYT?